-During my last month in Vietnam, I was invited by the Relic Management Board of the Province of Bac Ninh to do a special project to help promote some of their amazing cultural and historical places of interest like the Phat Tich Pagoda.
-During the creation of the project, I was able to travel to different communes within the province and explore some of their most prized wonders.
+During my last month in Vietnam, I got an invite from the Relic Management Board of the Province of Bac Ninh to do a special project.
+The goal was to help promote some of their amazing cultural and historical places of interest like the Phat Tich Pagoda.
+During the creation of the project, I got to travel to different communes within the province and explore some of their most prized wonders.

 The Phat Tich Pagoda was built between the 7th and 10th centuries.
-Housing some of the country’s most important historical and cultural artifacts, the pagoda is considered a national cultural and historical treasure.
+The pagoda houses some of the country’s most important historical and cultural artifacts.
+Additionally, it is known as a national cultural and historical treasure.
 Aside from being the training ground for Buddhist monks, the pagoda was also where the kings of the Ly Dynasty often prayed and held their Buddhist ceremonies.

 In 2007, a 3,000 ton, 27-meter high stone statue of Amitabha Buddha was built behind the pagoda.
-Considered one of the largest stone statues in Southeast Asia and the first of its kind in Vietnam, the statue sits on top of the Mount of Buddha which is considered the birthplace of Buddhism in Vietnam.
+The statue is one of the largest stone statues in Southeast Asia and the first of its kind in Vietnam.
+It sits on top of the Mount of Buddha which is considered the birthplace of Buddhism in Vietnam.

 Getting to the giant Buddha, however, is no easy feat.
 You would have to walk up at least a hundred steps to get to the top of the Mount of Buddha.
 In this photo, you can see my guide Kim in her traditional Áo dài.

-On our way to the statue, we walked past the pagoda garden which housed several multi-level stone pagodas.
+On our way to the statue, we walked past the pagoda garden where several multi-level stone pagodas stood.
 It was beautiful.

 A stone carving sits on the ground near one of the stone pagodas in the garden.
 It would really be interesting if someone could tell me what this means.

 Finally, we came upon a very tall multi-level pagoda at the foot of the Mount of Buddha.

 Then, several meters later, we were finally at the foot of the giant Buddha.